JennKHanson/frontend-nanodegree-arcade-game/README.md

 * Project Rubric
 https://review.udacity.com/#!/rubrics/15/view

+## Loading the Game

+Load index.html in a browser

 ## How to Play
 * The object of the game is to move the character to the water without being hit by a bug.